Pruthvi2222/swe645/README.md

-this an baic survey page as part of the assignment for my school
+this an baic survey page as part of the assignment